 Contingent Liabilities Definition

-Contingent Liabilities is defined as the obligations or liabilities in the future which may or may not arise due to uncertain events or situations.
+In simple words, Continent Liability is defined as the obligations or liabilities in the future, which may or may not arise due to uncertain events or situations.
 These liabilities are also recorded in the accounting books if the amount of the liability can be estimated.

-Some of the examples of the Contingent Liabilities are :
+Some of the types of contingent liabilities are given below

 #1 – Potential Lawsuits

 Potential lawsuits arise when an individual gives the guarantee on the other person’s behalf when the actual person or individual fails to pay that the person who provided the guarantee must pay the money.

 When a product is manufactured and ready to sell than some companies give product warranty, i.e., a minimum guarantee for a certain period and when the product fails to perform within the warranty period than the product has to be replaced or repaired by the company which is a liability to the company.

 Let us see the example where a person has purchased a motorcycle from a showroom and has a warranty for the engine and the motorcycle for two years, and the engine failed to work within six months of the purchase, then the company has to replace the engine.
 Hence, this is a contingent liability to the company.

 Any pending investigation or a court case by law if found that the individual or the company is defaulter than they were supposed to bear the penalty as prescribed the court of law.

 - Probable – Record this type of liability on the balance sheet when there is a probability that the event or loss may occur and when we can reasonably estimate the amount of the loss that happened to a specific range.